 - Grading Limits.
 Traditional construction methods (grading) for specific facilities are allowed, but there is a maximum disturbance threshold on total grading (including for spot grading within panel array blocks).
-Grading would be limited to 20-21.5 percent of the total development areas. - Maintains 60 percent of Perennial Vegetation in Panel Array Blocks.
+Grading would be limited to 20-21 percent of the total development areas. - Maintains 60 percent2 of Perennial Vegetation in Panel Array Blocks.
 A maximum disturbance threshold, using perennial vegetation density as a metric, is established across each panel array block as described in Section 2.2.2.
 This threshold does not include areas that are graded within the panel array block.
 If more than 40 percent of the existing perennial vegetation density is permanently impacted within each block of panel arrays, restoration is required to restore perennial vegetation on-site.
-In other words, at least 60 percent of perennial vegetation density within these areas must be maintained post-construction.
+In other words, at least 60 percent of perennial vegetation density within these areas must be maintained post-construction. - Access Management Plan.
+Requires BLM approval of an Access Management Plan prior to any work authorized by a Notice to Proceed.
+The Access Management Plan must include access planning and management for internal travel within panel arrays during construction, operations and maintenance, and decommissioning.
+The Plan must be designed to minimize impacts from vehicle traffic throughout the lifetime of the project such that the 60% vegetation density standard is met and maintained and must reflect required outcomes being achieved with methodology being utilized.
+Adherence to this Plan will be required as part of compliance for the project.